match-stick-model/actions-citizens-take/README.md

-# Welcome to the funding repo.
+# Start Here

-The Fund allows Matchstick to quickly assess, fund and grow solutions that can improve people’s lives.
+The Fund allows Matchstick to quickly assess, Fund and grow solutions that can improve people's lives.
 It's going to be an overview and a simple guide.
-You will learn how your can submit ideas, apply for funding and monitor the stages of proposals (look at the 'projects'tab).
+You will learn how you can submit ideas, apply for funding and monitor the stages of proposals (look at the 'projects' tab).

+## Introduction
+An important concept to understand is that we separate idea submissions and rewards for good ideas, from awarding funds to people or teams who will implement those ideas.
+This means if you submit an idea and it is accepted, a 'request for proposal' will be written and anyone (including yourself) can then write a proposal to compete for the funding.
+This means it's more likely good ideas will be executed by the best talent available.

+## Terminology
+* A 'Request for Proposal' is an idea that's been approved and written up into a formal brief.
+Its a project funding announcement for which proposals are invited.
+The RFP outlines the scoring process and contract terms and guides how the bid should be formatted.
+* An 'Open Problem Statement' is created by the Council and used to prompt and focus discussion and investigation in areas of interest that The Foundation is especially interested in funding.
+* An 'issue' is a project or idea that requires funding.
+* A 'pull request.'

-## Overview of the process
+## Overview of the Process

 * 00 - Open Problem Statements (OPS).
 Used by the council to indicate areas we're especially interested in funding.
 * 01 - Ideas.
 Big ideas are 'issues', and small fixes are 'pull requests'.